nicsuzor/wikijuris/ausip/trade-mark-registration.markdown

 [^AUTOREPLACEDSeeforexampleNuckinFutsTradeMarkApplicationNo140813424February2011andPommiebasherPeterHanlon2011ATMO45ENDREPLACE]: See for example Nuckin Futs *Trade Mark Application No. 1408134* (24 February 2011) and Pommiebasher (*Peter Hanlon* [2011] ATMO 45

+**Video overview by Scott Thompson on [Scandalous Marks](https://www.youtube.com/watch?v=TBVNsQhdZeg)**

 ### Connotation Likely to Deceive or Cause Confusion

-An application for registration must be rejected if, because of some *connotation*  the use of the trade mark (or a sign contained in the trade mark), in relation to those goods/services, would be *likely to deceive or cause confusion*.[^AUTOREPLACEDTMAs43ENDREPLACE] The connotation may exist because the mark falsely suggests some quality or connection to the goods or services that it does not have.
+An application for registration must be rejected if, because of some *connotation*  the trade mark (or a sign contained in the trade mark) has, the use of the trade mark in relation to the relevant goods or services would be *likely to deceive or cause confusion*.[^AUTOREPLACEDTMAs43ENDREPLACE] The connotation may exist because the mark falsely suggests some quality or connection to the goods or services that it does not have.

 [^AUTOREPLACEDTMAs43ENDREPLACE]: _TMA_ s 43[^AUTOREPLACED2007FCA1649ENDREPLACE]